awsdocs/amazon-ecs-developer-guide/doc_source/service-auto-scaling.md

 # Service Auto Scaling<a name="service-auto-scaling"></a>

-Your Amazon ECS service can optionally be configured to use Service Auto Scaling to adjust its desired count up or down automatically\.
-Service Auto Scaling leverages the Application Auto Scaling service to provide this functionality\.
-Service Auto Scaling is available in all regions that support Amazon ECS\.
+*Automatic scaling* is the ability to increase or decrease the desired count of tasks in your Amazon ECS service automatically\.
+Amazon ECS leverages the Application Auto Scaling service to provide this functionality\.
 For more information, see the [Application Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/application/userguide/what-is-application-auto-scaling.html)\.

+Amazon ECS publishes CloudWatch metrics with your service’s average CPU and memory usage\.
+For more information, see [Service Utilization](cloudwatch-metrics.md#service_utilization)\.
+You can use these and other CloudWatch metrics to scale out your service \(add more tasks\) to deal with high demand at peak times, and to scale in your service \(run fewer tasks\) to reduce costs during periods of low utilization\.

-Amazon ECS Service Auto Scaling supports the following types of scaling policies:
+Amazon ECS Service Auto Scaling supports the following types of automatic scaling:
 + [Target Tracking Scaling Policies](service-autoscaling-targettracking.md)—Increase or decrease the number of tasks that your service runs based on a target value for a specific CloudWatch metric\.
 This is similar to the way that your thermostat maintains the temperature of your home\.
 You select temperature and the thermostat does the rest\.
 + [Step Scaling Policies](service-autoscaling-stepscaling.md)—Increase or decrease the number of tasks that your service runs in response to CloudWatch alarms\.
 Step scaling is based on a set of scaling adjustments, known as step adjustments, which vary based on the size of the alarm breach\.
 + [Scheduled Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html)—Scaling based on a schedule allows you to set your own scaling schedule for predictable load changes\.
 For example, every week the traffic to your web application starts to increase on Wednesday, remains high on Thursday, and starts to decrease on Friday\.
-You can configure Application Auto Scaling to increase capacity on Wednesday and decrease capacity on Friday\.
+You can configure Application Auto Scaling to increase the desired count of your Amazon ECS service on Wednesday and decrease it on Friday\.

-## Service Auto Scaling Required IAM Permissions<a name="auto-scaling-IAM"></a>
+## IAM Permissions Required for Service Auto Scaling<a name="auto-scaling-IAM"></a>

 Service Auto Scaling is made possible by a combination of the Amazon ECS, CloudWatch, and Application Auto Scaling APIs\.
 Services are created and updated with Amazon ECS, alarms are created with CloudWatch, and scaling policies are created with Application Auto Scaling\.

-IAM users must have the appropriate permissions for these services before they can interact with scaling policies in the AWS Management Console, AWS CLI or SDKs\.
-In addition to the standard IAM permissions for creating and updating services, Service Auto Scaling requires the following permissions:
+In addition to the standard IAM permissions for creating and updating services, the IAM user that accesses Service Auto Scaling settings must have the appropriate permissions for the services that support dynamic scaling\.
+IAM users must have permissions to use the actions shown in the following example policy\.

 ```
 {